Finite Sample Smeariness of Fr\'echet Means and Application to Climate: Finite Sample Smeariness

-Thus far, we have defined FSS for arbitrary metric spaces.
-However, we have investigated FSS only for the circle.
-These results extend at once to the torus, as in the corollary below.
-For other spaces, a generalization is beyond the scope of this paper.
-Already for spheres, finding examples of smeary distributions is rather involved, and to date, only two-smeariness could be confirmed by \cite{EH19}, and they left no doubt that Type I FSS also occurs on spheres.
-While in the light of \emph{geometrical smeariness} introduced by \cite{E19}, it seems dubious that Type II FSS also exists on spheres, it seems that Type I FSS is present on all positively curved spaces.
-For these \cite{Afsari09} has shown that the Hessian of the Fr\'echet function is smaller than its Euclidean equivalent, which is twice the identity matrix.
-The CLT by \cite{BP05} therefore suggests that FSS is always present on such spaces except for single point masses.
-Indeed, corresponding results, even for small sample size and highly concentrated random variables have recently been derived by \cite{Pennec19}.
-Since the magnitude of FSS seems very small in these highly concentrated cases, below we derive a heuristic for the effect size of FSS.
+For other spaces, an investigation of FSS is beyond the scope of this paper.
+Already for spheres, finding examples of smeary distributions is rather involved, and to date, only two-smeariness could be confirmed by \cite{EH19}.
+It is, however, known for rather general manifolds that ``smeariness begets FSS'' as \cite{DHH-GSI21} constructed from every smeary random variable a random variable featuring FSS of Type I. On the other hand, for manifolds featuring a simply connected submanifold of constant positive sectional curvature, not exceeded by any sectional curvatures of the manifold, \cite{DHH-GSI21} have given examples of directional smeary random variables.
+In particular, \cite{EHH-GSI21} showed that every non trivial random variable on a sphere is FSS of Type I. In the light of \emph{geometrical smeariness} introduced by \cite{E19} we conjecture that Type I FSS is present in all nondegenerate random variables on positively curved spaces.
+For such spaces, \cite{Afsari09} has shown that the Hessian of the Fr\'echet function is smaller than its Euclidean equivalent, which is twice the identity matrix.
+Moreover, for very small sample sizes ($n$ approx. less than $10$) of highly concentrated random variables, \cite{Pennec19} explicitly derived $ \fm_n>1$ but well below what is predicted asymptotically by the CLT.
+We allow considerably larger sample sizes with no concentration constraints, however.